istio/istio.io/content/en/docs/setup/install/webhook/index.md

 {{< boilerplate experimental-feature-warning >}}

-Istio has two webhooks (Galley and Sidecar Injector).
-In current Istio implementation, Galley and Sidecar Injector manage their own webhook configurations, which from security perspective is not recommended because a compromised webhook may conduct privilege escalation attacks.
+Istio has two webhooks: Galley and Sidecar Injector.
+By default, Galley and Sidecar Injector manage their own webhook configurations, which from the security perspective is not recommended because a compromised webhook may conduct privilege escalation attacks.